 Still, if you accept those limitations and prepare you food at the picnic area, this can be a spectacular base.
-I may be a critic, but my husband and I have stayed here twice!
+I may be a critic, but my husband and I have stayed here three times!
 Here’s my Florida Rambler report on staying in eco-tents in Flamingo.

 For the winter season, the eco-tents are $95 a night.
 From May 1 to Nov.
 1, the tents are available without furnishings for $50 a night.
 Camping and eco-tent reservations in the Everglades.